Do We Really Need Permutations? Impact of Model Width on Linear Mode Connectivity: Additional Experimental Results

-In this section, we present histograms of the standard deviations of the ReLU inputs for all layers of each model.
+In this subsection, we present histograms of the square root of the second (uncentered) moment of the ReLU inputs for all layers of each model.
 The results correspond to an MLP with width scaled by $16\times$, a VGG-11 scaled by $16\times$, and a ResNet-20 scaled by $32\times$.
 The histograms are shown in \cref{fig:relu_input_variance_for_all_layers}.
 The vertical axis is plotted on a logarithmic scale.
-In addition, the values shown next to ``Small input std.'' indicate the proportion of input dimensions that fall into the leftmost bin.
-From \cref{fig:relu_input_variance_for_all_layers}, it can be observed that in every layer, the vast majority of dimensions have very small standard deviations around zero.
+In addition, the values shown next to “Small input std.” indicate the proportion of input dimensions that fall into the leftmost bin.
+From \cref{fig:relu_input_variance_for_all_layers}, it can be observed that in every layer, the vast majority of dimensions have a very small second moment around zero.